-If your ESTA application has been refused, what are your options to travel to the US?
+If your ESTA application has been denied, what are your options to travel to the US?

-- You have answered an eligibility question with yes
+- You have answered any of the eligibility questions with ‘yes’

 - You have a second nationality from Iran, Iraq, Syria, Sudan, Yemen, Libya, Somalia